LIS

 a.
 Client skin analysis and consultation;

 b.
-Effleurage and related movements and manipulations of the face and body;
+Effleurage and related movements and manipulations of the face;

 c.
 Cleansing procedures;